 Budgetary experts estimate the disruption has already cost the American economy billions in lost productivity and delayed commerce.
 Negotiators on Capitol Hill returned to their districts for the weekend without a resolution in sight.
 Staffing shortages at major transportation hubs continue to worsen as employees reach the limits of their personal financial reserves.
-Paragraphs provide a stark transition in this evolving crisis.
+The situation is evolving rapidly.

 Travel Disruptions Hit Major American Airports